WilsonPercival/WilsonPercival/crash cannot unselect inactive instance/crash_cannot_unselect_inactive_instance_r350s.md

 1. Create a sprite.
 2. Press and hold the `Ctrl` key.
 3. Click on the sprite and move the cursor down.
 Note that a copy of the instance will be created.
-3. Click on the top sprite.
+3. Click on the top sprite and don't release the mouse button.
 Note that both sprites are highlighted.
 4. Press the `Z` key.
 Please note that there will be a rollback.
 5. Drag the cursor to the side.